 highlights of operations

-Chevron Bangladesh, with a workforce of more than 2,000 Bangladeshis, has achieved a remarkable safety record while managing its operations.
+Chevron Bangladesh, with a workforce of almost 2,000 Bangladeshis, has achieved a remarkable safety record while managing its operations.
 We also work with communities across our operations, building long-term partnerships that foster social and economic development in the country.

 exploration and production

 Putting innovation to work

 Chevron operates the Bibiyana Field in Block 12.
 In 2014, we announced the start of production at the Bibiyana Expansion Project.
 The project includes two gas-processing trains, additional development wells and an enhanced liquids recovery facility.
 The liquid recovery facility started up in 2015.

 in the community

-Chevron Bangladesh invests in activities and programs that focus primarily on economic development, education and health care, reaching nearly 37,000 people in Bangladesh.
+Chevron Bangladesh invests in activities and programs that focus primarily on economic development, education and health care, reaching thousands of people in Bangladesh.

 In 2014, Chevron Bangladesh announced the Bangladesh Partnership Initiative (BPI), a $10 million, five-year program to promote sustainable income growth among micro and small entrepreneurs and create employment opportunities near the three gas fields in the Sylhet, Habiganj and Moulavibazar districts.